 Meeting Your Wedding Officiant: What to Expect

 Wedding planning is a huge endeavor, one that will probably take up many of your days between engagement and the wedding itself.
-It helps to have a few guideposts along the way - here, from a wedding officiant, is what you can expect when you meet a wedding officiant.
+It helps to have a few guideposts along the way— such as from a wedding officiant like myself.
 If you've never heard the term before, an officiant takes the place of a religious figure or judge, for those who prefer not to use them.
 They are legal to wed in most states, but check your local laws.

 Before you meet with your officiant, there are a few questions you should know the answers to.
 It’ll help you and your officiant plan your day as easily as possible, and you won’t be surprised when your officiant asks.
 Most of my first meetings with couples run about an hour, so arrange a time you can relax and enjoy talking about your wedding.

 First and foremost, of course, your officiant will want to get to know you and your fiancé.
 I like to ask my couples how they met.
 It’s a great way to open up the conversation, and for me, every meeting story has something special.
 Maybe you were in high school, at a party, or introduced by a friend—it still tells me a little about who the two of you are together.
 I also like to ask each person how they knew the other was The One.
 More wonderful stories!
 It’s one of the most fun parts of my job.
 Sharing those stories helps your officiant make your ceremony personal.